Md. Abu Ahmed Jamadar: Career

 Jamadar joined the judicial branch of the Bangladesh Civil Service on 22 February 1984 as a munsif.
 In October 2008, he was promoted to district and sessions judge.
 From 2009 to 2014, he served as the joint secretary at the Ministry of Law, Justice and Parliamentary Affairs.

 In June 2015, Jamadar as the judge of the Special Judge Court-3 set the date for the Zia Charitable Trust corruption case and Zia Orphanage Trust corruption case against former prime minister Khaleda Zia.
 In December 2016, Khaleda Zia pleaded not guilty in the Special Judge Court-3.
-Justice M Enayetur Rahim and Justice Shahidul Karim of the Bangladesh High Court transferred the cases from Jamadar's Court to the Special Judge Court-5 headed by Md Akhtaruzzaman following a petition by Khaleda Zia.
+Justice M Enayetur Rahim and Justice Shahidul Karim of the Bangladesh High Court transferred the cases from Jamadar's Court to the Special Judge Court-5 headed by Mohammed Akhtaruzzaman following a petition by Khaleda Zia.

 In August 2015, Jamadar sentenced Mahmudur Rahman, editor of Amar Desh, to three years imprisonment for failure to submit his wealth statement to the Anti-Corruption Commission.

 Jamadar was appointed a judge to the International Crimes Tribunal-1 on 11 October 2017 after retiring as a district judge.
 In November 2017, Jamadar and Justice Amir Hossain, in an International Crimes Tribunal-1 bench headed by Justice Md Shahinur Islam, sentenced five to death including a former member of parliament and Bangladesh Jamaat-e-Islami politician Abu Saleh Md Abdul Aziz Mia.

 In January 2018, Jamadar and Justice Amir Hossain, in an International Crimes Tribunal-1 bench headed by Justice Md Shahinur Islam, sentenced three people from Moulvibazar District to death. to In March 2018, Jamadar and Justice Amir Hossain, in an International Crimes Tribunal-1 bench headed by Justice Md Shahinur Islam, sentenced three people from Noakhali District who had served in the Razakar to death war crimes during Bangladesh Liberation War.
 On 31 May 2018, Jamadar was appointed an additional judge of the High Court Division.
 He along with 17 other newly appointed judges paid tribute to Sheikh Mujibur Rahman at his shrine in Tungipara after their appointment.